Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Synthetic data as a diagnostic simulation engine for estimator evaluation

 Another use of hybrid synthetic data is estimator evaluation.
 In practice, analysts often need guidance before committing to a final causal analysis: which estimator is likely to be stable, whether bias or variance will dominate the error, whether a sample size such as 1000 is adequate, and whether OR, IPW, AIPW, or TMLE is safer in the observed regime.
 Real datasets rarely provide repeated experiments with known ground truth, while hand-crafted simulations often miss the complexity of real covariate distributions.
-A synthetic simulation engine offers a middle ground: it turns one observed dataset into a realistic finite-sample forecasting environment.
+A simulation engine powered by generative synthetic data offers a middle ground: it turns one observed dataset into a realistic finite-sample forecasting environment.
 We build this engine by learning a realistic covariate generator and separately learning treatment and outcome mechanisms.
-Once a large synthetic population is generated, we estimate a high-precision reference effect using a large synthetic sample and then repeatedly subsample smaller datasets to evaluate finite-sample bias, variance, RMSE, and MSE.
+Once a large synthetic population is generated, we estimate a high-precision reference effect using a large synthetic sample with the doubly robust and semiparametrically efficient method TMLE and then repeatedly subsample smaller datasets to evaluate finite-sample bias, variance, RMSE, and MSE.
+We report the primary simulation-engine result in the main text.
+Additional MSE ranking diagnostics across simulation settings are reported in \Cref{tab:sim_engine_rank_agreement}.